splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/collaboration/collaboration.rst

-.. _core2o11y-collaboration:
+.. _collaboration-collaboration:

 ***********************************************************************************
-Collaborate within and across teams
+Collaborate on observability within and across teams
 ***********************************************************************************

 .. meta::